What is it used for and how does it work?

 This process often stops the pregnancy.

-In medication abortion, RU486 (or mifepristone) is often used with another drug called misoprostol.
-The second drug also softens the cervix and causes the uterus to contract so that a pregnancy which has been stopped by RU486 can leave the woman’s body more readily.
+In medication abortion, Mifepristone (or RU486) is often used with another drug called misoprostol.
+The second drug also softens the cervix and causes the uterus to contract so that a pregnancy which has been stopped by misoprostol can leave the woman’s body more readily.